iainctduncan/papers/source/background.rst

 directly with the Csound engine using the Csound API (CTN: Gogins, 2013, 43-46).
 One can also run a DSL such as Csound inside a visual patcher, using open-source extensions to Max and Pd that embed the Csound engine in a Max or Pure Data object (CTN: Boulanger 2013, 189).
-And one can even run a general purpose languauge *inside* a DSL or visual platform, such as Python inside Csound (CTN: Ariza 2009, 367). or JavaScript inside Max (CTN: Lyon, 13).
+And one can even run a general purpose language *inside* a DSL or visual platform, such as Python inside Csound (CTN: Ariza 2009, 367). or JavaScript inside Max (CTN: Lyon, 13).